neptune-3d/focus-manager/README.md

   areas: {
     toolbar: new ListFocusManager({
       getKeys: () => ["back", "forward", "refresh"], // or dynamic
-      getPageSize: () => 3, // might be irrelevant for a horizontal toolbar
       getOrientation: () => "horizontal",
       getInitialKeyOnAreaFocus: () => "back", // usually the first key, but can be dynamic
       wrapAround: true,